 Our faculty is comprised of dynamic, nationally respected and highly accessible mentors who focus on ensuring each student’s success.
 They are committed to helping our students achieve their professional goals and move forward in their careers.

-All of Seton Hall Law’s online courses are developed and update by full-time faculty with expertise in the relevant area of law and regulation.
+All of Seton Hall Law’s online courses are developed and updated by full-time faculty with expertise in the relevant area of law and regulation.
 Some of these courses also are taught by these faculty members.
 As is the case in the JD program, other courses are taught by adjuncts, all of whom have JD degrees and significant practice experience in a related field.
 In addition, the law school works tirelessly to retain adjuncts who have proven to be successful teachers and student mentors.
 In sum then, students in our online MSJ programs study under the same instructors and benefit from the same faculty expertise and challenging coursework as those attending classes on campus.

 For students who’ve decided to apply to your program at Seton Hall Law School, what advice do you have to put together an application?
-For example, I know your program requires a letter of recommendations–are you looking for mostly academic references or professional references?
+For example, I know your program requires a letter of recommendation–are you looking for mostly academic references or professional references?

 Our MSJ admissions committee is seeking applicants with a wide range of professional and academic backgrounds and experiences.
 Applicants to the Master’s degree in law must have a Bachelor’s degree from a regionally accredited college or university, or the foreign equivalent.
 In addition, each applicant should have professional experience or an academic background in an area related to the academic concentration they wish to pursue: health, life sciences, information technology, telecommunications, cyber security, or financial services.